 We encourage families to be involved during the treatment process.
 Educating the family and the patient

 about disorders, treatments and relapse prevention is one of our top priorities.
-We also urge family members to participate in a Family Orientation session soon after their loved one admits so that they can learn about the evidence-based practices we use and what to expect from the treatment process.
+We urge family members to participate in a Family Orientation session soon after their loved one admits so that they can learn about the evidence-based practices we use and what to expect from the treatment process.
+We also encourage participation in Family Education Day, which is held nearly every two months.